PolymathNetwork/polymath-core-artifacts/README.md

 # Polymath Core Artifacts

-This repository contains the JSON and TypeScript ABI files necessary to interact with the smart contracts from Polymat Network.
+This repository contains the JSON and TypeScript ABI files necessary to interact with the smart contracts from Polymath Network.

 ## Install